Riding the Carousel: The First Extensive Eye Tracking Analysis of Browsing Behavior in Carousel Recommenders: Results: How users browse the carousel

 \heading{Joint row-column transitions}

 To better visualize the results of RQ 2 and 3, we combine both row and column transitions. \cref{fig:grid_transitions} shows the joint row-column transition matrix on a to-scale copy of the interface.
 All initial and swiped items are aggregated, since a swipe fully replaces the 5 items with a new set of 5 items.
-We also include transitions from the first to the last item as a sanity check.
-This confirms that users are very unlikely to go back to the first position item after swiping supporting initial right-left browsing after a swipe.
+We also include transitions from the first to the last item (long horizontal arrows) as a sanity check.
+This confirms that users are very unlikely to go back to the first, leftmost item after swiping (repeating the left-right browsing behavior) and that users are initially browsing right-left on swiped sets of items.

-The figure also supports previous results.
+Additionally, the figure supports the previous results for row and column transitions.
 For row transitions, a general top-down browsing behavior is seen with a higher probability to transition down.
 A new insight can be seen that these vertical transitions are likely to happen from edge movies and very unlikely from central movies.
 Moreover, the top 2 row bias can also be seen as the most prominent bottom-up transitions are row 2-1.

 For column or item-item transitions, we see a general browsing behavior of center to edge, as swiped and unswiped item sets are mixed together.
-This is in line with the fact that users are generally traversing these items left-right and right-left.
-Of note, there are high probabilities of transitioning to near edge movies, but this is in part due to central to edge bias and also that from an edge users are very likely to go to the adjacent movie.
-In the next section, we show that there is surprising bias for a near edge movie.
+This is in line with the fact that users are generally traversing these items left-right and right-left when re-examining items (more prominent than the initial browsing/examination of the items).
+Of note, there are high probabilities of transitioning to near edge movies, which is inline with general center to edge browsing behavior and that users are more likely to re-examine items than swipe.
+In the next section, we show that there is a surprising bias for a near edge movies in swiped sets movies.

-\heading{Empirical Fixation Propensities} Finally, in \cref{fig:heat_map} we recreate the fixation heat map from the dataset paper \cite{deleon_et_al_2025} showing the fixation counts for each item and only counting the initial item fixation and fixations to new items (i.e. consecutive fixations on the same item are removed).
+\heading{Empirical Fixation Propensities} In \cref{fig:heat_map} we recreate the fixation heat map from the dataset paper \cite{deleon_et_al_2025} showing the fixation counts for each item and only counting the initial item fixation and fixations to new items (i.e. consecutive fixations on the same item are removed).
 This provides a heat map that is more representative of how users transition and less dependent on the individual item biases that can encourage a user to fixate on it multiple times in a row, especially when reading the description of the movie.